indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   https://github.com/indygreg/python-build-standalone/releases/tag/20220318,
   https://github.com/indygreg/python-build-standalone/releases/tag/20220501,
   and https://github.com/indygreg/python-build-standalone/releases/tag/20220528.
+* The default Python version is now 3.10 (instead of 3.9).
 * The mechanism for handling software licenses has been overhauled.

   * The formatting of licenses during building has changed significantly.